coveo/ui-kit/packages/quantic/docs/jsdoc-guidelines.md

 ```

 ## Components
-Components should be given a short but specific description explaining its role.
-Include relevant information about certain behaviours or limitations of the component here when pertinent to developers.
+Components should be given a short but specific description explaining their role.
+Include relevant information about certain behaviours or limitations of the component when pertinent to developers.

 ### @fires
 Events fired from this component should be defined using the `@fires` tag.